Falsy vs. Nullish Values in JavaScript

 0 vs null vs undefined

-Zero is fundamentally a numerical value, and thus is used to denote that a countable thing has none of its kind.
-As a numeric value, zero can be used with arithmetic operations.
+Fundamentally being a numerical value, 0 is used to denote that a countable thing has none of its kind.
+It can be used with arithmetic operations.

-undefined represents that a property or variable has not yet been assigned a value.
-This is also the default result when you try to access a property that does not exist.
+Similarly, undefined is a primitive value, but it is also a JavaScript type.
+It represents that a property or variable has not yet been assigned a value, intentionally or not.
+It is the default result when you try to access a property that does not exist.

 Published by